Edinho (footballer, born July 1982): Club career

 In December 2010, shortly after the arrival of manager Manuel Pellegrini, Edinho was deemed surplus to requirements at the La Liga side, alongside five other players, but finally stayed at the club.
-However, on 31 January of the following year, he was loaned to C.S.
-Marítimo in his country until the end of the season.
+However, on 31 January of the following year, he was loaned to Marítimo in his country until the end of the season.

 On 29 January 2012, without having made a single official appearance for Málaga during 2011–12, Edinho returned to Portugal with Académica de Coimbra having an option to make his loan signing permanent at the end of the campaign.
 He made his league debut on 13 February, playing 54 minutes as a substitute in a 0–2 home loss against Gil Vicente.

 On 21 May 2013, Edinho signed a two-year contract with former club Braga.
 Again rarely played at the Estádio Municipal de Braga, he took his game to Turkey, where he represented Kayseri Erciyesspor (Süper Lig) and Şanlıurfaspor (TFF First League); he scored 11 goals in his first full season with the former, having previously been named their Player of the Year.

 The 34-year-old Edinho returned to his country on 22 August 2016, joining Vitória de Setúbal on a two-year deal.
 He netted eight times in his debut campaign, helping to a 12th-place finish.

-Edinho scored all of his team's goals in a 4–1 away win over C.D.
-Aves on 29 March 2018.
-In the ensuing summer, he signed a one-year deal with C.D.
-Feirense.
+Edinho scored all of his team's goals in a 4–1 away win over Aves on 29 March 2018.
+In the ensuing summer, he signed a one-year deal with Feirense.

+Edinho retired aged 41, following a short spell at amateurs Olímpico do Montijo; he previously was part of Villa Athletic Club, a short-lived Portalegre-based project.
+In July 2023, he was named Vitória de Setúbal's director of football.

 International career

 In late March 2009, Edinho was called up by Portugal coach Carlos Queiroz for an important 2010 FIFA World Cup qualifier against Sweden and the subsequent friendly with South Africa.
-He made his debut in the latter in a 2–0 win in Lausanne, Switzerland: after a missed chance early in the second half, he made up in the ensuing corner kick by Deco in the 55th minute, charging into the area to close the scoresheet.
+He made his debut in the latter in a 2–0 win in Lausanne, Switzerland: after a missed chance early in the second half, he made up in the ensuing corner kick by Deco in the 55th minute, charging into the area to close the scoring.

 In March 2014, more than four years after his last international, Edinho was selected by manager Paulo Bento for a friendly against Cameroon.
 He played the second 45 minutes in the match in Leiria, contributing one goal to the 5–1 victory.